agroal/agroal.github.io/docs.md

   * `recoveryCredential(Object)` - Allows setting different credentials for recovery connections.
 Since version 1.2.

   * `jdbcProperty(String, String)` - Allows setting other properties to be passed to the JDBC driver when creating new connections.
 NOTE: username and password properties are not allowed, these have to be set using the principal / credentials mechanism.

+  * `xaProperty(String, String)` - Since 2.3 this setting allows to have a different set of properties for an XA diver.
+If empty, the regular `jdbcProperty` are used for both XA and non-XA.